 Circus Lane in Stockbridge is just a ten-minute walk from Princes Street and Edinburgh’s shopping districts.
 You will be in your element posing along the pretty cobbled street.

 Kyoto Friendship Garden brings a slice of Japan to Edinburgh and can be found in the grounds of Lauriston Castle.
 It was created to celebrate the twinning towns of Edinburgh and Kyoto.

 Bakehouse Close was used as a filming location in Outlander.
 Jamie and Claire meet outside Alexander Malcolm’s print shop after years of separation.
 It is also the best preserved close in the city’s Old Town, giving visitors a great insight into what life was like during the 18th century.

-Glasgow’s biggest city is a both sophisticated and brimming with earthy charm.
-In short, its a joy to photography with its vibrant street art and dramatic architecture.
+Glasgow’s biggest city is both sophisticated and brimming with earthy charm.
+In short, its a joy to photograph with its vibrant street art and dramatic architecture.

 Mural Trail brings together Glasgow’s amazing street art.
 Vacant buildings have now been turned into magnificent pieces of artwork, showcasing some of the city’s artistic talent.
 See the St Mungo Mural at Glasgow High Street painted by Sam Bates, A.K.A Smug.
 Mungo is Glasgow’s patron saint and is seen here dressed in modern clothes with a robin perched on his finger.

 The Cloisters at Glasgow University (The Undercroft) connects the East and West Quadrangles with the doorway leading to the Hunterian Museum and Bute Hall where graduation ceremonies take place each summer.